-Why do I cry all the time?
+Why do I cry a lot?

 Am I crying because I am emotional?
 Am I under stress?
 Or is it one of the first symptoms of depression?
-Remember, crying often for no reason is sometimes the first sign of depression.
+Remember, weeping often for no reason is sometimes the first sign of depression.

-Testimony & analysis
+Testimony and analysis

 📰 'One evening, I was watching the news, when all of a sudden, the reporter was talking about an assault on a gay couple.
-The more he recounted the scene, the more tears came to my eyes, until I couldn’t stop them from flowing.
+The more he recounted the scene, the more tears came to my eyes until I couldn’t stop them from flowing.
 I felt a little silly, especially since my partner was giving me a doubtful look from the other end of the couch.'

 'If I think about it, I believe I'm just empathetic, except it doesn't end there.
 I've already cried several times at work, in front of my boss and my colleagues.
 In times of intense stress, the slightest criticism makes me break down.
 And if I hold myself back, all I have to do is get in my car or close the door of my house and the tears that have accumulated during the day start to flow out, and there's nothing I can do about it.'

 Lisa’s testimony is interesting because it parallels two causes:

 - One is quite common, pressure, stress, fatigue, and therefore welling up, which allows this accumulated pressure to be released, even if it is not an opportune moment.

 - She also evokes empathy.
 Empathy, although often real, is also a reflection of our anxieties and fears.
 Lisa fears being subjected to unwarranted aggression and living in a society where aggression is very present.